Citi/pargraph/README.md

 ### Choose a parallel backend

-If you want to use a parallel backend other than the default local multiprocessing backend, you may initialize a different parallel backend and pass it into `GraphEngine`'s constructor.
+If you want to use a parallel backend other than the default local multiprocessing backend, you may pass it into `GraphEngine`'s constructor.

 #### Example with a dask backend